microsoft/qsharp/katas/content/qec_shor/index.md

 </tr>
 </table>

-You can see that these two parity measurements give us different pairs of results depending on whether the error happened and on which qubit.
+You can see that these two parity measurements give us different pairs of results depending on whether the $X$ error happened and on which qubit.
 This means that we can use them to detect the error, and then correct it by applying an $X$ gate to the qubit that was affected by it.

 However, if a $Z$ error happens on any one of these qubits, we won't be able to detect it: it will convert the state $\alpha \ket{000} + \beta \ket{111}$ to the state $\alpha \ket{000} - \beta \ket{111}$ which is a valid code word in this code - it's an encoding of the quantum state $\alpha \ket{0} - \beta \ket{1}$.
 We'll need to come up with a different way to detect $Z$ errors.

-- exercise: bit flip code: encode
+- exercise: bit flip code: encode (use op from 1385 for testing once merged)
 - exercise: bit flip code: detect X error

 @[section]({